lbl-srg/obc/specification/source/useCases.rst

                                 in the controls design tool.
    ---------------------------  ---------------------------------------------------
    7                            The user opens in the project library
-                                the new composite control block.
+                                the composite sequence saved in step 4.
    ---------------------------  ---------------------------------------------------
    8                            The user adds and connects additional control blocks
                                 from the elementary CDL-block library.
    ---------------------------  ---------------------------------------------------
-   9                            The user selects "Check model" to verify whether
+   9                            The user selects "Check model" to verify that
                                 the implemented sequence complies with the CDL specification.
    ===========================  ===================================================